 \section{Examples}

 We give two examples.
-The examples in Section~\ref{sec:monoid example} are the simplest examples where the Galois groups are the abelian group of integers and the monoid of natural numbers.
+The examples in Section~\ref{sec:monoid example} are the simplest for which the Galois groups are the abelian group of integers and the monoid of natural numbers.
 The example in Section~\ref{sec:motivation example} served as the motivation to write this paper.
-In a future paper, we will consider a sheaf on the site with values in the category of simplicial schemes.